Aphthoid Pospischill-Feyrter

 ICD11: -

-Suspicion of the most severe form of gingivostomatitis herpetica in immunosuppressed children.
+Very severe form of gingivostomatitis herpetica, occurring especially in immunosuppressed children.

-Mucosa, skin and genital area often affected.
-The corners of the mouth can be affected on the face.
-Vesicles (vagant aphthoid) often appear on the acres.
-Spreading towards the edge.
-Superinfection often occurs.
-Reduced general condition.
+Mucous membranes, skin and genital area are often affected.
+On the face, the corners of the mouth may be affected.
+Vesicles (vagant aphthoid) often appear on the acra.
+It spreads towards the edges.
+Superinfection is common.
+Reduced AZ.

 1. Ozcan, D., et al., Mucocutaneous disorders in renal transplant recipients receiving sirolimus-based immunosuppressive therapy: a prospective, case-control study.
 Clin Transplant, 2013.
 27(5): p.
 742-8.